How you can be seated in a

 a session of you remaining still:

-support.
-Your hips should be level and elevated higher than your knees when you
+Your hips should be level and elevated higher than your knees when you can.

-can.
-When you’re seated in a beginner’s cross-legged position the ends of your
+When you’re seated in a beginner’s cross-legged position the ends of your shins

-shins as near as possible to your knees should be supported on the upper sides
+as near as possible to your knees should be supported on the upper sides of

-of your ankles and feet that are supported on the rug or mat beneath them.
-Or
+your ankles and feet that are supported on the rug or mat beneath them.
+Or the

-the ends of your shins at your knees should be supported on small, firm
+ends of your shins at your knees should be supported on small, firm cushions or

 2 Your backbone should be standing